studio-thgie/phd.thgie.ch/notes/Dump.md

 ---

 # Dump
+## 2023-03-07
+- My gut feeling tells me, there is some interesting link between authenticity, [emulation](notes/Emulation.md) and [semiotics](notes/Semiotics.md), in regards to the image.
+- How to machine assisted semiology in traversing large archives of pop-cultural images?
+- Are video games multimodal?

 ## 2023-02-27
 Where is the invisible labour in all of these games?
 Can we avoid recreating a narrative of white and priviledged men?
 Why are the gameworls we look at mostly about shooting, and scifi, economics and such things, traditionally ascribed to masculinity?